Section Policies

 Students' Corner

-In our "Students' Corner", we invite students and trainees in the health professions to submit short essays and viewpoints on all aspects of medical education, but in particular suggestions on how to improve medical education, and suggestions for new technologies, applications and approaches (no article processing fees).
+Students and trainees in the health professions can submit Viewpoint papers on any aspect of medical education, in particular, suggestions on how to improve medical education, or perspectives on new technologies, applications and approaches.

 Highschool and Early Career Education for Future Healthcare Professionals